www.scantips.com

 Qualifications about Viewing Depth of Field

-Lenses are focused at only the ONE distance (determined by the current focus ring rotation), but which we perceive as a zone of distance in which we don't notice any blur yet.
+Lenses are focused at only the ONE distance (determined by the current lens focus ring rotation), but which we perceive as a zone around the focus distance in which we don't notice any blur yet.
 A zone of "Good Enough", so to speak.
 But enlargement for viewing is a factor making it easier to see that blur.
-Users may not always realize it, but Depth of Field is computed based on what we might see assuming a standard viewing enlargement size of an 8x10 inch print viewed at 10 inches, which you should realize might not always be your own situation.
-The DOF that we can see depends on the enlargement of the sensor image, because greater enlargement magnifies the blur that we can perceive (and perceiving it is what DOF is about).
+Users may not always realize it, but Depth of Field is computed based on assuming a conventional viewing enlargement size of an 8x10 inch print viewed at 10 inches, which you should realize might not always be your own situation.
+A small image will always look sharper than if enlarged more.
+The DoF that we can see depends on the enlargement of the sensor image, because greater enlargement magnifies the blur that we can perceive (and perceiving it is what DoF is about).
 The next Page 2 here covers that.

 The blue object represents the camera lens, and the dark black vertical line at far right is the camera sensor where the scene is focused.